haglobah/manzanit0.github.io/_posts/2021-02-17-left-joins-vs-single-queries.md

 can start to see the difference, even if it's very subtle in this particular case.

+At this stage, if we expect our query to be returning this order of magnitude of data it will probably be much better to fetch it in a single query, however, what if we need to fetch much more data?

 ## Taking it to the next level: Increasing volume